-Colorado ADU Laws, Costs & Permit Guide (2026)
+Colorado ADU Laws & Permit Guide (2026)

 Colorado passed statewide ADU legislation in 2024, requiring most municipalities to allow ADUs.
 Denver has an established ADU program with dedicated permitting resources.